 The new hospital will create more than 350 good-paying jobs for our citizens.
 Additionally, the hospital will provide important training opportunities for medical and professional students.
 We are excited about this economic boost to our area that has the potential to spur additional growth across many local industries in the future.

 We are excited about the 350 good-paying jobs and the economic boost that the new hospital will provide to our area.
-We anticipate that we will begin to accept job applications for available positions at LCMC in the spring of 2018.
-We will share this information in a variety of ways as we get closer.
+We anticipate that we will begin to accept job applications for available positions at LCMC in the coming months.
+We will share this information in a variety of ways as we get closer through the regulatory process.

 The hospital will be operated by an experienced hospital operator, LCMC OPCO, LLC, which will do business as Lee County Medical Center.
 LCMC’s management team has significant experience in operating hospitals in numerous states.
 Importantly, we want decisions for the hospital to be made locally by people who live and work here in our community.
 That’s why the new hospital will have an advisory board, which will include representatives from the community.

-The CON application review process will take approximately four months to complete.
-We will work closely with the state during this time, and if all goes according to plan, we will break ground on the new hospital in early 2018.
+The CON application has been approved, and the regulatory process is moving forward.
+We are continuing to work closely with the state during this time, and we hope to break ground on the new hospital in the coming months.

 Thank you for your support and excitement for this process.
 We are committed to doing the right thing for our community, and we know that Lee County Medical Center will be an incredibly valuable asset to Lee County and Southwest Georgia.